Highwind360/critterbox/Readme.md

-# Welcome to the Equivalent Exchange Simulator
+# Welcome to the CritterBox!
 The purpose of this project is to create a virtual environment in which to attempt to evolve different lifeforms, and to examine the ways that different laws affect which organisms emerge as dominant, and which will go extinct.